maqboolkhan/kubernetes-fullstack-tutorial/README.md

 ---

-Time to do some real work, Run following command to create the Kind cluster:
+After having understanding of yaml files it is time to do some real work.
+Run the following command to create the Kind cluster:

 ```bash
 # Create Kubernetes local cluster